-An Extinction Curve is the function of degree of extinction against Wavelength.
-A particular Galaxy often has a characteristic curve related to characteristics of its Interstellar Medium (ISM) and Star Formation (SF).
+An extinction curve is the function of degree of extinction against wavelength.
+A particular galaxy often has a characteristic curve related to characteristics of its ISM and star formation.

 The term extinction coefficient is used for a measure of extinction by some grains of dust per given wavelength, i.e., showing the underlying mechanism of reddening.
 Obviously the extinction coefficient depends upon the characteristics of the grain.
 The fact that it is generally also inversely proportional to the wavelength implies reddening:

 Features of the spectrum (e.g., bumps, dips, spectral lines) give hints to dust constituents and size, and polarization suggests non-spherical grains that are aligned.